ChengtaiCao/Paper/README.md

 >>(98)  GNNExplainer: Generating Explanations for Graph Neural Networks
 >>(99)  Distributed representations of words and phrases and their compositionality
 >>(100) Distributed Representations of Sentences and Documents
+>>(101) Adaptive Unsupervised Feature Selection on Attributed Networks
+>>(102) A Survey of Learning Causality with Data: Problems and Methods
+>>(103) Counterfactual Evaluation of Treatment Assignment Functions with Networked Observational Data
+>>(104) IGNITE: A Minimax Game Toward Learning Individual Treatment Effects from Networked Observational Data
+>>(105) Learning Individual Treatment Effects from Networked Observational Data
+>>(106) Node centrality measures are a poor substitute for causal inference
+>>(107) Should Graph Convolution Trust Neighbors?
+A Simple Causal Inference Method
+>>(108) The seven tools of causal inference, with reflections on machine learning
+>>(109) "Why Should I Trust You?": Explaining the Predictions of Any Classifier
+>>(110) Predict then Propagate: Graph Neural Networks meet Personalized PageRank
+>>(111) Watch Your Step_ Learning Node Embeddings via Graph Attention
+>>(112) Using Embeddings to Correct for Unobserved Confounding in Networks